Pureology Hydrate Review: Is It Really Worth The Price?

 They do lather well due to this thickness, though.
 I love the rich, creamy feeling when I put some shampoo on my locks.

 However, people used to lighter haircare products might feel a bit overwhelmed.
 Pureology certainly can make you feel “clogged” given how thick it is.

 Pay attention to the color.
 Original Pureology has nuances of purple, sticking to Hydrate’s vibrantly colored packaging.

 I know most of you are also thinking about the smell.
 Is it good, bad, tolerable?
 The scent of freshly washed, revitalized locks is always an enticing thing.

 The Pureology Hydrate shampoo and conditioner both mix Ylang Ylang, Bergamot and a tang of Patchouli as the holy trinity of their aroma.

-I’ll be honest that I prefer the smell of the Strength Cure conditioner (Lavender, Honey, Peach & Vanilla), but the Hydrate series also has a non-overbearing, nice scent.
+I’ll be honest in this Pureology Hydrate review that I prefer the smell of the Strength Cure conditioner (Lavender, Honey, Peach & Vanilla), but the Hydrate series also has a non-overbearing, nice scent.

 While my days of vivid colored hair are over, my wife is sticking to her vibrant red.
 Pureology Hydrate keeps it from fading to some abomination with an orange/pinkish tint.
 There’s a reason you’ll see stylists recommending it especially to people who choose very bright, aggressive colors to dye their hair in.